 Easy Magic Trick: The Jumping Dot Trick or Card With Four Sides - Intro

 Here’s a great easy magic trick for beginners that’s visual and fun.
-You make the prop yourself (I’ll show you how) and depending on the size of the prop that you construct, the trick may be performed close-up or in front of a good number of people - even in stand-up situations.
+You make the prop yourself and, depending on the size of the prop that you construct, the trick may be performed close-up or in front of a good number of people – even in stand-up situations.

 Another plus, this one is easy to learn and perform.

 You show a big card and by simply turning it over, the number of objects (dots, diamonds, bunnies – whatever you wish) continually changes from one object, to four, to three and then to six, and then back to one.

 You can watch a video of me performing the effect and even teaching it here.
 After watching this, you can read about the secret, which tells you why this trick works and then go straight to the section that teaches you how to make the prop.

 The card is cleverly designed to make a certain number of objects appear.
 But by covering some objects with your hand and revealing others, the objects appear to change in numbers.
 There are only two objects on one side and only five on the other.

 In addition to the specially constructed card, there’s a lot of psychology that this trick relies on.
 Our minds recognize long established patterns and then assume that certain patterns exists.

 For example, when apparently seeing six objects on the card, your hand is covering a blank spot.
 But because our minds immediately recognize the pattern for six objects lined up in two columns with three objects per column, our minds tell us that there are six objects when there are only five.
 This works for all of the configurations that are shown on the card.Continue to 2 of 7 below.

 02 of 07